mhusm/XD-MVC/Examples/Gallery/readme.md

 ## Starting
 For the server version:
 1. `node gallery-polymer.js`
-2. Point your brower to http://hostname:8082/gallery.html
+2. Point your browser to http://hostname:8082/gallery.html

 For the peer-to-peer version:
 1. `node gallery-p2p.js`
-2. Point your brower to http://hostname:8082/galleryp2p.html
+2. Point your browser to http://hostname:8082/galleryp2p.html

 Note that the applications only work in Chrome at the moment.